whzhangbosma/data_insight_engineer/README.md

 ## How to Run
-give 3 arguments in run.sh, 1 arg is the directory and name of input file; 2 args are the directories and names of output files (top_10_occupation.txt and top_10_states.txt respectively) then use the command (before this you may need chmod +x run.sh):
+give 3 arguments in run.sh, 1 arg is the directory and name of input file; 2 args are the directories and names of output files (top_10_occupation.txt and top_10_states.txt respectively) then use below command (before this you may need chmod +x run.sh):

 ./run.sh